setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

     .Subscribe();
 ```

-How to Use for IEnumerator(as Coroutine)
+Using with IEnumerators (Coroutines)
 ---
-IEnumerator(Coroutine) is Unity's primitive asynchronous tool.
-UniRx integrates coroutine and IObservable.
-Write async in coroutine, Orchestrate many coroutines by UniRx is best way for control asynchronous flow.
+IEnumerator (Coroutine) is Unity's primitive asynchronous tool.
+UniRx integrates coroutines and IObservables.
+You can write asynchronious code in coroutines, and orchestrate them using UniRx.
+This is best way to control asynchronous flow.

 ```csharp
 // two coroutines